ollls/zio-tls-http/README.md

        val myHttpRouter = new HttpRouter[MyLogging]

-* Updated master with new work: HttpClient/AsyncLdapClient( dev_svc branch) and Resource Pools. ( original master is now master.2020 )
+* Updated master with new work: HttpClient/AsyncLdapClient( dev_svc branch) and Resource Pools.

       "MyLogging.PRINT_CONSOLE = false" will supress output to terminal, data will go only to colsole.log

 ## Use cases.